-Our Christmas Food Facts will show you lots of interesting fun facts on Christmas food and Christmas traditions from around the world.
+Our Christmas Food Facts will show you lots of interesting fun facts on Christmas traditions and food from around the world.
 On this page we will tell you about amazing and delicious Christmas dishes that are enjoyed in the different countries.

 Have fun learning what people eat on Christmas and what are traditional Christmas meals in 12 different countries!

 Christmas eve usually is a day of fasting for Italian Christians.
 Though sometimes fish and seafood is served on Christmas Eve.